sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 Please reach out in the #swag channel with any questions.

-## New babies
+## Growing family

-Our People Team is responsible for sending new baby gits and uses a vendor named [Telescope](https://www.telescopestudio.com/).
+Our People Team is responsible for sending gifts for the growth of a family and uses a vendor named [Telescope](https://www.telescopestudio.com/).
 The People Team purchases inventory in bulk and Telescope monitors/reorders the inventory as needed.

-What is in a new baby gift:
+What is included in the gift:

 - Onesie
 - Bib